rocketlabdelta/rocketlabdelta.com/_fleet/optimistic.md

 *[LDRS]: Large and Dangerous Rocket Ships

 [^1]: [According to the Wayback Machine][1] the last time Dynamic Composites maintained a web presence at dynacom-inc.com was in 2004.
-I got this kit the last year Eric Haberman was still doing business!
-You can still get fillament-wound fiberglass kits from places like [Mach 1 Rocketry][2] and [Wildman Rocketry][3].
+I got this kit the last year Eric Haberman was still in the rocket business!
+These days, you can get fillament-wound fiberglass kits from places like [Mach 1 Rocketry][2] and [Wildman Rocketry][3].
 [^2]: The lost rocket was a 2.6 diameter kit from [Binder Design][4] that I had modified the fin shape.
 Binder Design has since changed hands and no longer offers any kits below 3" in size.
 [^3]: I thought this was _very_ generous so I didn't look a gift horse in the mouth.